lawrns/vigor-gym-platform/official/Vigor - Brand Identity Guide.md

 ---

-*This brand identity guide serves as the foundation for all Vigor communications and should be referenced for consistency across all touchpoints and markets.*
+*This brand identity guide serves as the foundation for all GoGym communications and should be referenced for consistency across all touchpoints and markets.*